myagizguler/angular-universal-firebase-boilerplate/README.md

 # Angular Universal Firebase Functions Boilerplate

-A boilerplate for Angular project with Universal preinstalled and correctly configured to deploy to Firebase Functions.
+A Firebase boilerplate for an Angular project with Universal preinstalled and correctly configured to deploy to Firebase Functions and Hosting.

 Comes with pre-installed:
 - Bootsrap & NgBootstrap (https://ng-bootstrap.github.io)